 Andrew S. Coxon gained a joint Honours Degree in Music and English from York University before going on to Leeds University to complete a PGCE qualification.
 At York, the Professor of Music was Wilfrid Mellers, an inspiring teacher and renowned author and composer.
 At Leeds, the Education department was led by Jack Pilgrim, another motivating figure.
 He went on to complete a further degree through the Open University, studying Music and Education.

-He was a Music Teacher for 45 years, all in senior schools and teaching from ages 11 – 18 during that time, Practical involvement in musical productions and running a wide range of music groups has always been an important part of his work in schools and he has arranged most of the music performed by the various orchestras, bands, choirs and folk groups he has run over these years.
+He was a Music Teacher for 45 years, all in senior schools and teaching from ages 11 – 18 during that time, Practical involvement in musical productions and running a wide range of music groups was always an important part of his work in schools and he has arranged most of the music performed by the various orchestras, bands, choirs and folk groups he has run over these years.
 As a classroom teacher, he actively encouraged the use of technology within music performance and composition.
-Examination teaching has been a major feature of his career and he has gained additional experience through his roles as examiner and moderator for one of the major examining boards over many years, including senior posts, as held currently.
-He retired from the classroom in August, 2014.

 He now lives in Cumbria, where he taught part-time for the final eleven years of his 45-year career.
 His longest teaching period in one school was in Newcastle-upon-Tyne, where he was Head of Music for 22 years.